raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

 # Foreword

-This series of article will focus on how to implement a `KASAN` (or a memory access checker) on a microcontroller kernel.
+This series of articles will focus on how to implement a `KASAN` (or a memory access checker) on a microcontroller kernel.

 The introduction is a reflection of my personal opinions and of the motivations that lead me to implement my `KASAN`.
-The reader may find it cleaving, but they should find rest of the article more technically oriented.
+The reader may find it cleaving, but they should find the rest of the article more technically oriented.

 # The need for a proper debug infrastructure.

-Recently my wonderful wife made me the greatest present a kernel developper could immagine : a custom development board with a builtin `SWD` interface.
+Recently my wonderful wife designed and offered me the greatest present a kernel developer could imagine : a custom development board with a builtin `SWD` interface.

 {{< figure
     src="images/kasan/board.jpg"